Lekoru/MovieExpressBackend/readme.md

 ## General

-This is an Api for a movie database that allows the user to add new movies and search for them using 2 filters ~~genres~~ and ~~duration~~.
+This is an Api for a movie database that allows the user to add new movies and search for them using 2 filters _genres_ and _duration_
 If neither is specified, the movie displayed will be a random movie from the database.